 Charlestown is located less than a mile away from the modern town of Saint Austell which is the polar opposite to Charlestown!

 You’ll find supermarkets, high street stores and all modern conveniences here.

 The village is easy to locate when you’re in the area and is well signposted with the brown tourist sign.
 The Charlestown postcode for your SatNav is PL25 3NT.

 The most convenient way to arrive in Charlestown is by car.
 But, it is possible to get here with public transport options as well.

 The nearest train station to Charlestown harbour is Saint Austell.
 From here, you can then take a bus to Charlestown on the number 21 service (this also runs from Newquay) or take the 24 service heading to Fowey.

 Where to park in Charlestown

-Parking is always a bit of a challenge in Cornwall, especially with small roadways and the amount of crowds that visit.
+Parking is always a bit of a challenge in Cornwall, especially with small roadways and the number of crowds that visit.

 Places to visit near Charlestown

 After you’ve soaked in enough of Charlestown and are ready to move on.
 What now?